 Support of Fusion Middleware by Oracle Apps 12.2 cloning

 Microsoft Office 32 bit and 64 bit certified for Oracle web application

 The following versions of Microsoft Office 32 bit and 64 bit are now certified with Oracle E-Business Suite Release 12.2: Office 2007 (till October 2017), Office 2010 (till October 2020), Office 2013 (till April 2023), and Office 2016.

 Direct upgrade to EBS 12.2 from earlier EBS 11i releases

 Each application is comprised of various modules.
-This post will focus on three primary applications – Oracle Financials, Oracle Supply Chain Management (SCM), and Oracle Human Resource Management System (HRMS).
+The remainder of this post will focus on three primary applications:

 The essential new features and new functions provided in the Financial Release 12 supports business growth by offering the most extensive and adjustable global platforms that allow an organization to have more control and flexibility.
 Some of the new features include the ability to recognize partial revenue for a period, optimize funds with cash pooling and zero balancing, and disabled accounts replacement.

 Many new standardized business functions in R12.2 allow greater efficiency and compliance in an increasingly stringent financial regulatory environment.
 The new application simplifies organizations' financial foundations.
 Some of the key business functions that drive efficiency include the following:

 - Oracle Payments allows organizations to centrally credit and debit payments.